-- 2010: Realized her business was a piece of crap and decided to hit reset / fired all clients.
+- 2010: Realized her business was a piece of shit and decided to hit reset / fired all clients.

 - 2011: Landed her first dream project.

 - 2014: Landed her first 5-figure contract for digital strategy and user experience with a client dreams are made of.
 Zeda Labs was born and expanded to a team of 4!

 - 2015: Earned 6-figures, team expanded to 14!